Admission to the Teacher Education Program and to Student Teaching

 240. Human Relations

 This course explores the influence of social issues such as discrimination, diversity, equity, racism, sexism, homophobia, and ethnic and socioeconomic pluralism in American schools.
 The goals for this class are to understand and be sensitive to the values, beliefs, lifestyles, and attitudes of individuals and the diverse groups found in a pluralistic society and to translate knowledge of human relations into attitudes, skills, and techniques that will support favorable learning experiences.
 Through critical analysis, this course reveals ways in which dehumanizing biases may be reflected in instructional materials, methodologies, media, and everyday encounters and understand how these interactions may influence classroom dynamics and student learning.
 Not open to juniors and seniors without permission of instructor.
-(Social Science) HEINRICH, KAUPER, or POSTLER
+No S/U option.
+(Social Science) HEINRICH or KAUPER

 260-265.
 Topics in Education